ISOLDESolenoidalSpectrometer/DriveSystemGUI/README.md

   -p port, --port port  choose the serial port through which to connect.
 This is useful if you have replaced the motor box with a simulation
   -m, --monitor         this will print CPU, memory, and thread information periodically to the console to help diagnose memory leaks
   -d, --dark-mode       puts GUI in dark mode
-  --no-gui              will just push the encoder positions to Grafana --options-file file   specify the options file used to control the script
+  --no-gui              will just push the encoder positions to Grafana, and provide a command prompt for interaction --options-file file   specify the options file used to control the script

 Options file arguments + defaults: